 Data privacy laws are fast becoming a primary element in any data security conversation: from the EU’s GDPR to California’s CCPA to Japan’s Act on the Protection of Personal Information, the ability to protect consumer data is top of mind.
 For companies that are built around consumer data, consumer trust becomes a vital part of their business model.

 Qubole’s Data Lake capabilities

-- Hadoop/Hive – ORC Metadata caching support which improves performance by reducing the time spent reading metadata.
+- Hadoop/Hive – ORC Metadata caching support improves performance by reducing the time spent reading metadata.